chadwithuhc/keyboard-practice/readme.md

 # Keyboard Practice

-> Practice common keyboard shortcuts when programming
+> Practice common keyboard shortcuts and refactors when programming with JavaScript

 ## Game Time